Centura Health has more experts in more places throughout the region. Start your health journey by finding the right one for you.

 Anyone with shortness of breath that interferes with daily activities should see a cardiologist.
 Aortic valve stenosis also can become severe without any symptoms.
 Doctors often find it during a physical, when they hear an abnormal heart sound, called a heart murmur.

 If left untreated, 50 percent of people with severe aortic stenosis and symptoms die within two years.
 Replacing the diseased valve is the only treatment.
 Until recently, patients who were too sick or high risk for open-heart or minimally invasive heart surgery couldn’t be treated.
-TAVR, available in southern Colorado only at Penrose Hospital, changes that.
+TAVR, available in southern Colorado at Penrose Hospital, changes that.

 TAVR is done by threading a long, flexible tube through an artery, usually in the groin, to the heart.
 The valve is squeezed into a balloon on the end of the catheter and once it’s inside the natural aortic valve, it’s inflated.
 This opens the valve and restores the blood flow.